Arthur Langerman: Biography

-His father Salomon Langerman false Swarzberg was a furrier born in Krakow in 1907.
+Langerman was born on 21 August 1942 in Borgerhout, Belgium.
+His father Salomon Langerman false Swarzberg was a furrier born in Kraków in 1907.
 His Mother Zysla Brandla Blajwas was a milliner born in Warsaw.
 Both of them settled in Belgium in 1926, and married each other in 1941.
-They were arrested on March 28, 1944, and detained at the Mechelen transit camp in Mechelen, then deported to Auschwitz-Birkenau by Transport XXV on May 19, 1944.
+They were arrested on 28 March 1944, and detained at the Mechelen transit camp, then deported to Auschwitz-Birkenau by Transport XXV on 19 May 1944.

-Arthur was saved from deportation by being placed at the nursery of the AJB (Association des Juifs de Belgique) in Uccle, and then transferred to the nursery of the Baron de Castro street in Etterbeek.
+Arthur was saved from deportation by being placed at the nursery of the AJB (Association des Juifs en Belgique) in Uccle, and then transferred to the nursery of the Baron de Castro street in Etterbeek.
 The AJB network of institutions for children was controlled by the Gestapo.
 The children were saved from a roundup organized a few days before the Liberation of Belgium.

 The Nazis sent Zysla to the Auschwitz concentration camp, where she was made to work at the kitchens, which helped her survive.
 She returned in 1945.
 Her husband would never come back and had probably died in the spring of the same year in the subcamp of Flossenbürg at Plattling.

 The Nazis had murdered at least 18 close relatives of Arthur Langerman.

-Upon returning from the camps, her mother was incapable of caring for her young son, Arthur.
-He stayed for a few months with a couple in Charleroi, who had also cared for one of his cousins, and who have since been recognized as Righteous Among the Nations.
+Upon returning from the camps, Arthur's mother was incapable of caring for her young son.
+He stayed for a few months with a couple in Charleroi, which had also cared for one of his cousins, and which has since been recognized as Righteous Among the Nations.
 From 1946, Arthur Langerman lived again with his mother.
 For the rest of her life, she almost never mentioned memories of the Shoah, which was nevertheless always present in the Langerman house: "Grief for the loss of murdered family members was omnipresent".

-From age 9 to 17, Arthur attended Hashomer Hatzair, a left wing Zionist Jewish youth organization.

-Arthur Langerman has two children.
-His son Stefan Langerman, mathematician and computer scientist, is research director for the Belgian research foundation F.R.S.-FNRS, specialized in Algorithms.

 Diamantaire

-After his high school studies were interrupted in order to support his family, Arthur began training as a diamond cleaver in Antwerp.
+After his high school studies were interrupted to support his family, Arthur began training as a diamond cleaver in Antwerp.
 He then worked for eight years as an employee of a manufacturer who taught him all the facets of the trade, before setting up his own business.
 In the 1980s he specialized in cutting natural color diamonds.

 His business expanded considerably after he sold half of his stock to a jeweller in London; he then became an international reference in the field of colored diamonds.
 He was regularly interviewed by the international press as an expert in the field and is one of the main protagonists in the documentary film Les Diamants de Couleur de Bornéo by Patrick Voillot (2009).
 His entire career was based in Antwerp.